 The Fund is an actively-managed exchange-traded fund ("ETF") that seeks to achieve its investment objective by investing primarily in large-capitalization global equity securities, global equity ETFs (or a combination of other ETFs that together provide global equity market exposure), and futures contracts that provide the Fund with exposure to the performance of the U.S. Treasury bond market.
 In addition, the Fund will hold U.S. Treasury bills and other high-quality securities as collateral for the futures contracts as well as to generate income.
 The Fund uses leverage to "stack" the total return of holdings in the Fund's global equity strategy together with the potential returns of the Fund's U.S. treasury futures contract strategy.
-Essentially, for each dollar invested in the Fund, it provides about 90 cents of exposure to the Fund's global equity investments and about 60 cents of exposure to investments in the Fund's U.S. Treasury futures strategy.
-So, the return of the Fund's U.S. Treasury futures strategy.
+Essentially, one dollar invested in the Fund provides approximately one dollar of exposure to the Fund's global equity investments and approximately one dollar of exposure to the Fund's U.S. Treasury futures strategy (minus the cost of financing) is essentially stacked on top of the returns of the global equity strategy.

 Under normal circumstances, the Fund will invest at least 80% of its net assets, plus borrowings for investment purposes, in (a) global equity securities and ETFs that, in the aggregate, provide exposure to the global equity markets, and (b) U.S. Treasury future contracts that provide the Fund with indirect exposure to the performance of the U.S. treasury bond market.
-The Fund's "80%" policy is non-fundamental and can be changed without shareholder approval.
-However, Fund shareholders would be given at least 60 days' notice prior to any such change.